 TEACHERS:FREE WORKSHOPS ARE AVAILABLE!
 WE WILL COME TO YOUR CLASS OR YOU CAN COME TO US!

 Click here to learn more about how to format your play:

-We are asking young playwrights to submit original, 10 minute long one-act plays and musicals based on the theme "Insider/Outsider.
+Last fall we asked young playwrights to submit original, 10 minute long one-act plays and musicals based on the theme "Insider/Outsider.

 The winning playwrights will work with a creative team including directors, designers, and actors to develop and stage the scripts.

 The Festival usually culminates in a full performance of the winning plays and a script-in-hand public reading of the runners-up.
 This year we will perform readings which will be made available on April 25 at 2 PM on our website & facebook and streamed after that.

 Download Entry Form Here

 If you’ve never written a play, you’re like most teenagers.
 Keep in mind that: